Twentysix26/Red-Docs/red/red_install_opensuse.md

 description: A guide for installing Red on OpenSUSE.
 ---

+{% include callout.html content="⚠ **Warning!** ⚠ This site is for an out-of-date version of Red!
+If you are looking to install the latest version, please see [our new site!](https://red-discordbot.readthedocs.io/en/v3-develop/)" type="danger" %}

 This guide is aimed as installing Red on OpenSUSE 42.2.

 {% include callout.html content="**Warning**: For safety reasons, DO NOT install Red with a root user.
 Instead, make a new one." type="danger" %}